sunnybeta/dotfiles/README.md

 # Sunny Beta's Dotfiles

-This repository consists of my Arch dotfiles.
+This repository consists of my dotfiles for Arch Linux.

 ## :scroll: Overview